CopernicaMarketingSoftware/Documentation/Mailerq/5.2/message-store-options.md

 * **modified**: last modified timestamp
 * **encoding**: either "gzip" or "identity"

-If the message is bigger than 16mb, MailerQ stores a *master document* with the following properties:
+If the message is bigger than 16mb, MailerQ splits up the message and stores a *master document* with the following properties:

 * **_id**: unique message identifier
 * **keys**: array of message identifiers of the individual parts